 The Group regularly sends relevant materials to employees to convey the environmental protection measures adopted by the Group to employees, improve employees' environmental awareness and promote employees to develop environmental protection behavior.
 The Group encourages all employees to participate in various resource recovery activities to minimize the use of natural resources.
 The Group will continue to reduce emissions and wastes and minimize the impact of the Group's business activities on the environment and natural resources.
-The Group will continue to implement a number of measures to protect water resources and reduce waste, commit to green office and resource conservation, and strengthen its contribution to environmental sustainable development through sustained and good environmental protection measures.
+The Group will continue to implement a number of measures to save water resources and reduce waste, commit to green office and resource conservation, and strengthen its contribution to environmental sustainable development through sustained and good environmental protection measures.

-4. Climate Change
+A4.
+Climate change

-As the global temperature rises, extreme weather events become more frequent and serious, which may have an adverse impact on the macro economy.
+As the global temperature rises, extreme weather events become more frequent and serious, which may have an adverse impact on the macro economy and may also affect the daily operation of the Group's offices and increase the energy consumption of the Group's offices.
 The Group is well aware that climate change is a major issue and actively evaluates the impact of climate risk on business operations.
-As the main business nature of the Group is television advertising and content marketing, digital marketing and internet media, climate change has no direct and significant impact on the Group's business.
+As the main business nature of the Group is television advertising and content marketing, digital marketing and Internet media, climate change has no direct and significant impact on the Group's business.

-As the temperature rises in the future, the energy consumption of the Group's offices may increase.
-The increasing frequency of extreme weather events due to climate change may also affect the daily operations of the Group's offices.
 The Group will continue to monitor the potential risks of climate change and its impact on the Group's operations, and formulate and implement corresponding preventive and emergency response measures to ensure the safety of employees in case of adverse weather conditions such as typhoons and rainstorms.
 In addition, the Group will also continue to strive to control energy consumption and carbon emissions.

-SOCIAL DIMENSION
+B. SOCIAL DIMENSION

-1. Employment
+B1.
+Employment